robertem/aws-beanstalk-demo/README.md

 For this method, we are using the application named [crew-api](https://github.com/robertem/aws-beanstalk-demo/tree/master/crew-api).

 First of all, you need to generate an artifact of your application which will be deployed in AWS.
-Follow the steps indicated in its README, this result in an artifact named crew-api.jar in target directory.
+Follow the steps indicated in its README, this results in an artifact named crew-api.jar located in target directory.

 Open your [AWS Console](https://console.aws.amazon.com/) and login with your main account or user whit privileges like admin.